mfaizanatiq/RuknDesignSystem/docs/RUKN_DESIGN_LANGUAGE.md

 ---

 **Remember:** Rukn is not a clone of any design system.
-We take inspiration from patterns (Untitled UI's component structure) but implement them with our unique glass morphism aesthetic and iOS motion design principles.
+We take inspiration from patterns (Untitled UI's component structure) but implement them with our unique glass morphism aesthetic and Rukn motion design principles.
 Every component should feel unmistakably "Rukn."

 ---